10 Movies to Watch If you are Learning French

 Caché (Hidden) is a superb and enduring French psychological thriller that stars Daniel Auteuil.
 It was written and directed by Michael Haneke.

-The movie describes the life of an upper-class couple who are frequently frightened and terrorized by unnamed tapes that mysteriously make their way to their front porch.
+The movie follows an upper-class couple who are repeatedly frightened and terrorized by mysterious tapes that arrive at their front porch.

 It reminds them of the husband’s (George) early childhood memories.

-This is the movie for those who want to learn an intricate aspect of the French language.
+This movie is for those who want to learn an intricate aspect of the French language.
+It can help you prepare for the DELF exam, as well as the DALF.

 6. La science des rêves (2006)